 Fourth Stop: Pen y Garreg Dam

-Drive back past Garreg Ddu and follow the road heading north along the reservoir to Pen y Garreg dam.
+Drive back past Garreg Ddu and follow the road heading north along the Pen y Garreg dam.
 This is perhaps one of the quietest and most intimate locations in the Elan Valley.
 With barely a parking space and less imposing mountains enveloped by a colony of trees, you’ll find complete peace here.
 While we were there, no sound rang out, and the glassy water operated as an intricate mirror, reflecting the kaleidoscopic trees.
 The Elan Valley Trail is a linear path pursuing the line of the old Birmingham Corporation Railway.
 While the trail starts near Rhayader, you can commence your walk from Pen y Garreg to Craig Goch dam.
 This offers unsurpassable nature walks with exquisite countryside charm.

 Final Stop: Craig Goch Dam

 Graig Goch dam is an elegantly serpentine wall with a sequence of arches bearing a narrow road across its top.
 With a turquoise domed valve tower set within a Birmingham Baroque structure, the dam is the highest of them all.
 It stands at the height of 1040 feet above sea level.
 The work on this dam started with the arrival of the railway line at the site.
 In the case of this dam, the line had the furthest to go, and it had to battle a rocky outcrop.
 Knowing the workers’ considerable effort to make this dam possible only adds to the magnificence and awe of the dam now!